developer-zebra/developer-zebra-site/src/enterprise-keyboard/1-0/guide/setup/index.md

 ## Overview
 The Zebra Enterprise Keyboard is delivered as part of the operating system on Zebra Android Lollipop devices and installed as an OS patch on KitKat devices.
 Depending on the device, activation might be required to make Enterprise Keyboard available to users.
 Zebra's keyboard also can be set as the default input method, if desired.
 This section covers manual activation of Enterprise Keyboard and the steps for setting it as the default input device.
 For advanced settings, please see the [Customize section](../settings).

-Activation and configuration can be done in one of three ways:
+In the current version, activation and configuration can be done only locally, at the device (as described in this guide).

+In future versions, Enterprise Keyboard will be configurable:

-* Manually at the device (covered here)
+* Manually at the device
 * Programmatically through [EMDK for Android](/emdk-for-android/4-0/guide/about) development tools
 * Remotely:
     * Using [StageNow](/stagenow/2-2/about/) and the [UI Manager](/mx/uimgr/) service